seated audience in YLS auditorium

 Visiting Lecturer in Law

-Peter T. Grossi Jr. ’73 is a Visiting Lecturer in Law at Yale Law School and a senior litigator for Arnold & Porter LLP.
-He has worked for more than 25 years to defend pharmaceutical and other companies in product liability actions.
+Peter T. Grossi Jr. ’73 is a Visiting Lecturer in Law at Yale Law School and a retired partner of the Litigation Group at Arnold & Porter LLP.
+He worked for more than 25 years to defend pharmaceutical and other companies in product liability actions.
 For each of the last five years, Chambers has named him the "senior statesman" of the national products liability and mass torts bar.
-Grossi has also taught courses on product liability at Harvard, University of Pennsylvania, University of Virginia, and American University.
+Grossi has also taught courses on product liability at Harvard, the University of Pennsylvania, the University of Virginia, and American University.

 Jacob S. Hacker